GCP Self Hosting (GKE)

 Cloud infrastructure

-CLI to provision the necessary infrastructure.
+You can use gcloud CLI to provision the necessary infrastructure.
 You can do it in a separate GCP project within your organization.

 Set some common env vars, used throughout the guide: